-Rainwater harvesting (RWH) is the collection and storage of rainwater, instead allowing it to run; Rainwater is collected from a roof-like surface and transmitted to a tank, cistern, deep pit (well, shaft, or borehole), aquifer, or a reservoir with purification so that it seeps down and restores the groundwater.
+Rainwater harvesting (RWH) is the collection and storage of rainwater, instead of allowing it to run; it is collected from a roof-like surface and transmitted to a tank, cistern, deep pit (well, shaft, or borehole), aquifer, or a reservoir with purification so that it seeps down and restores the groundwater.

 Therefore it is capturing rain water when it falls and to be used for the rainy season.

 Here we will learn about rainwater harvesting system, types of rainwater harvesting & how does a rainwater harvesting system work?

 Rainwater Harvesting is a system of collecting and storing rainwater in tanks and other reservoirs for future use.

 The crisis of drought is due to the non-availability of consumptive water.

 Also, non-consumptive water, i.e., the water we need for domestic, agricultural, and industrial use and the water in the dam-reservoirs is made available hydel power generation.

 If the rains are late or inadequate, the rate of infiltration is reduced, there is a shortage of surface water and groundwater to severe drought conditions.